delivops/terraform-aws-ecr/README.md

 ## information

-1. Time to create a cost-anomaly-detector is around 2 minutes.
+1. Time to create a ECR is around 30 sed.
+2. Tagged are referenced to images that their prefix is 'v'.

 ## License